Photography by:

 The first phase of this project involved establishing the theoretical framework, through a review of the relevant literature.
 A framing paper, entitled ‘Social justice and sustainability transitions in the Gauteng City-Region’ was presented at the 2015 RC21 conference in Urbino, Italy held 27-29 August 2015.
 Additional details about the paper and the conference are available here.
 This initial work has been expanded to form the basis of the lead researcher, Christina Culwick Fatti's PhD project as well as the 'Just sustainability research collective'.

-Christina's PhD explores the boundary space between social justice and environmental sustainability, and how knowledge and decision-making interact with this space, using the case of government-led housing in Johannesburg.
-In September 2020, Christina hosted a roundtable event at the 2020 Southern Africa City Studies Conference on Just and Sustainable government-led housing.
+Drawing directly from this project, Christina's PhD (completed 2024) explored the boundary space between social justice and environmental sustainability, and how knowledge and decision-making interact with this space, using the case of government-led housing in Johannesburg.

 Just sustainability research collective